 The project aims to replace high CAPEX and high OPEX processes with “a holistic view of the supply chain in combination with cutting edge digital technologies,” as per the 18th January press release by the Ministry of Heavy Industries and Public Enterprises.

-Final Stage discussions are ongoing, and it is expected that binding agreements would be signed soon.
+Final Stage discussions are ongoing, and binding agreements are expected to be signed soon.
 However, the timeline for this impressive project seems to be uncertain.